madelinecrandall/AWC-Github-Race/README.md

-# 🚀 GitHub Scavenger Hunt Starter Repo
+#  ✨GitHub Scavenger Hunt Starter Repo✨

 Welcome to the **GitHub Scavenger Hunt**!
 Follow the challenges below to learn and practice using GitHub.